crystal-ctrl/Regression_project/Project Proposal.md

 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?

   A sampe/unit would be an individual movie.
 I'm expecting to have about 4000+ datapoints and about 7-8 features from the critic's website, including year released, Ebert Review, MPAA(Motion picture rating), runtime, genre,  Distributer, Director, Actors, screenwriter, editor.
-I plan on obtaining additional features from secondary sources from IMDb review, Metascore, number of reviews, Movie Budget, Domestic Grosses, International Grosses, Worldwide Grosses, etc.
+I plan on obtaining additional features from secondary sources such as Movie Budget, Domestic Grosses, International Grosses, Worldwide Grosses, etc.

 * If modeling, what will you predict as your target?